-Safety of motorists and public property are the main reasons regulations were set for vehicle width maximums.
-A standard was required based on the dimensions of the existing roads that would protect any/all persons operating a motor vehicle on highways, roads and interstates.
-It should also be noted public property is placed at risk for damage as well.
-Should a motorists accidentally hit one of the many existing obstructions such as guard rails, signs, traffic signal poles, etc. liability while ultimately is the motorists, if it is not reported the state is required to repair damages which then is passed on to the taxpayers in both the USA and Canada.
-So maximum widths were created to protect both human lives but public property as well.
+A standard was required based on the dimensions of the existing roads that would protect any/all persons operating a motor vehicle on highways, roads, and Interstates.
+Note that the public property is also at risk for damage.
+If motorists accidentally hit one of the many obstructions, such as guard rails, signs, traffic signal poles, etc., it’s their liability.
+However, if not reported, the state is required to repair damages passed to taxpayers in both the USA and Canada.
+Therefore, maximum widths were created to protect human lives and public property.

 “Federal width limits don’t apply to special mobile equipment, which consists of self-propelled vehicles not designed or used primarily to transport persons or property and only incidentally moved over the highways.
 Special mobile equipment includes the following when moving under their power:

 - emergency apparatus, including police and fire emergency equipment.

 Federal rules do not require States to issue overwidth permits before allowing the operation of special mobile equipment.
 However, if States wish to allow other vehicles more than 102 inches wide (i.e., non-special mobile equipment) to operate on the NN, then States must issue special overwidth permits.”
 Reference Credit: FHWA website.

 History of Maximum Dimensions and Weight on Roads